ga-hegsvold/xml2json/README.md

 A micro-service for reading an xml byte stream from an api and transforming it to json.

 ## Environment variables
-`JWT` - JSON Web Token granting access to CONFIG_ENDPOINT and all ENDPOINTs defined in CONFIG_ENDPOINT
+`JWT` - JSON Web Token granting access to node instance

 `NODE` - base url to the sesam node instance api (ex: "https://abcd1234.sesam.cloud/api")